pierlucacarenza/Axion-Electron-Ion-Bremsstrahlung/README.txt

 If you use these tables, please cite the following paper:

+P.~Carenza and G.~Lucente,
-Carenza Lucente "Revisiting axion-electron bremsstrahlung emission rates in astrophysical environments"
+``Revisiting axion-electron bremsstrahlung emission rates in astrophysical environments,'' [arXiv:2104.09524 [hep-ph]].

 ********************************************
 Extract the 10 tables from the rar archives.